dexie/dexie-website/docs/Table/Table.hook('creating').md

 title: "Table.hook('creating')"
 ---

-*NOTE: Since Dexie 3.0, there is a new API superior to this hooks API in [DBCore](/docs/DBCore/DBCore)*
+*NOTE: Since Dexie 3.0, there is a new API superior to this hooks API: [DBCore](/docs/DBCore/DBCore)*

 ### Syntax